Policies and Procedures

 Any student who exceeds the allowed number of occurrences within a semester will be dismissed from the program.
 Summer Sessions I and II are considered one semester.

 Class and Lab – Each semester the student is allowed three occurrences in classes and labs.
 An occurrence is arriving late, leaving early, being absent, or not following program or course policy.
-If a student has a note from his/her physician regarding arriving late or leaving early because of a doctor/dentist appointment, this will not count as an occurrence.
+If a student has a note from their physician regarding arriving late or leaving early because of a doctor/dentist appointment, this will not count as an occurrence.

 - Student A comes to class on Monday morning, but decides to take a long lunch and does not come back for class or labs in the afternoon.
 (1 occurrence)